frederico-kluser/kluser/markdown/documentation.md

 ## Passing inner tag props

-To pass props in our components we need within the kluser_props attribute, set the prop name with the dollar sign '\$' passing a value with the equal sign '=' and put this props within the child component, ex:
+To pass props in our components, inside the kluser_props attribute we need to set the prop name with the dollar sign '\$' and pass a value with the equal sign '=' and insert this prop into the child component

 ```html
 <div id="Home">